lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 ##### Text box

-The area containing a vampire’s sect (Camarilla in this case), title, special abilities or other attributes.
+The area containing a vampire’s sect, title, special abilities or other attributes.

 ##### Expansion symbol